bairuofei/Graph-Based_SLAM-Aware_Exploration/README.md

-# Graph-based SLAM-Aware Exploration
+# Graph-based SLAM-Aware Exploration (will release soon)
-Source code for the paper "*Graph-based SLAM-Aware Exploration with Prior Topo-Metric Information*", which exploits prior topo-metric information of the environment for fast exploration and enhanced pose graph reliability in the SLAM process.
+Source code for the paper "*Graph-based SLAM-Aware Exploration with Prior Topo-Metric Information*".
+The paper proposes a SLAM-aware exploration method that exploits prior topo-metric information of the environment for fast exploration and enhanced pose graph reliability in the SLAM process.
 It works as an exploration plugin to the [nav2d](http://wiki.ros.org/nav2d) package for autonomous exploration .

 <div style="display:flex; justify-content:center;">